arnavmaiti/node-family-tree-app/README.md

-# node-family-tree-app
+# Introduction
-NodeJS based family tree builder application.
-The final output will be a generated HTML that can be directly integrated to the site.
+This application is used to configure and create a family tree.
+It will allow you to configure and generate a simple website to show a complete family tree.

+Initial configurations can be provided to store information of data source.

+# Running Configuration Console UI

+To build the application use

+`npm ci`

+or

+`npm build`

+To start the application use

+`npm run`

+Unit tests are written on vitest and can be run using

+`npm test`